 It is assumed that Join Proxy seamlessly provides a coaps connection between Pledge and Registrar.
-In particular this section replaces section 4.1 of [RFC8995].
+In particular this section extends section 4.1 of [RFC8995] for the constrained case.

 The discovery follows two steps with two alternatives for step 1: